edwardHujber/Blind-a-folder/README.rst

 How to use
 ------------------

-The simple GUI makes it dead simple.
+The GUI makes it rather straightforward!

 .. image:: /resources/windowsnip.png